hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     # fabric-ca-server start -b admin:adminpw

-The `-b` option provides the enrollment ID and secret for a bootstrap administrator.
+The `-b` option provides the enrollment ID and secret for a bootstrap administrator; this is required if LDAP is not enabled with the "ldap.enabled" setting.

 A default configuration file named `fabric-ca-server-config.yaml` is created in the local directory which can be customized.

 Start Server via Docker